notdedsec/JibrilRobot/README.md

-# JibrilRobot
+# Jibril

-A Google Drive search index bot
+Inline Google Drive search bot on Telrgram.
+Can be found at @JibrilRobot.